-The screenshot is a handy tool for proving something, or to quickly capture a snapshot of something you like on your smartphone screen.
-In this article, we'll tell you how to make and edit screenshots on Android and we'll also tell you how to record the screen as a video.
+The screenshot is a handy tool for proving something, or for quickly capturing a snapshot of something you like on your smartphone screen.
+In this article, we'll show you how to take and edit screenshots on Android, and we'll also tell you how to record a video of your screen.

 - How to take a screenshot